 Needless to say, your dog gives you many reasons to smile!
-Since the day you drove him home, he is your special buddy, waiting desperately for you to come back home after work, entertaining your roommates, refreshing your mode and being your companion who shares, listens and cares.
+Since the day you drove him home, he is your special buddy, waiting desperately for you to come back home after work, entertaining your roommates, refreshing your mood and being your companion who shares, listens and cares.
 Even so, it’s not always so simple.
 Sometimes he is caught annoying others, craving attention constantly and climbing here and there and causing disturbance for the roommates, regardless of how busy you people are.

 Why Dogs need Training